On Pure Degree Sequence Manipulations Forcing Long Cycles in Graphs: Introduction

 \section{Introduction}

 We consider only finite undirected graphs with neither loops nor multiple edges.
-A good reference for any undefined terms is \cite{[1]}.
+A good reference for any undefined terms is \cite{[4]}.

-The set of vertices of a graph $G$ is denoted by $V(G)$ and the set of edges by $E(G)$.
-Let $n$ be the order (the number of vertices) of $G$, $c$ the order of a longest cycle (called circumference) in $G$ and $p$ the order of a longest path.
-The minimum degree in $G$ is denoted by $\delta$.
-Let $d_1,d_2,...,d_n$ be the degree sequence in $G$ with $\delta=d_1\le d_2\le...\le d_n$.
-We use $N(v)$ to denote the set of all neighbors of a vertex $v$ and $d(v)=|N(v)|$ to denote the degree of vertex $v$.
-A graph $G$ is hamiltonian if $G$ contains a Hamilton cycle, that is a simple spanning cycle.
+The set of vertices of a graph $G$ is denoted by $V(G)$ and the set of edges - by $E(G)$.
+Let $n$ be the order (the number of vertices) of $G$, $c$ the order of a longest cycle and $p$ the order of a longest path in $G$.
+For a given vertex $v$, we use $N(v)$ to denote the set of all neighbors of $v$ and $d(v)=|N(v)|$ to denote the degree of $v$.
+Let $d_1,d_2,...,d_n$ be the degree sequence of $G$ with $d_1\le d_2\le...\le d_n$, where the first term $d_1$ is known as the minimum degree of $G$ denoted by $\delta$.

+A graph $G$ is Hamiltonian if $G$ contains a Hamilton cycle, that is a simple spanning cycle.
+We will call $n$-closure of $G$ the graph obtained by recursively joining pairs $x,y$ of nonadjacent vertices such that $d(x)+d(y)\geq n$ until no such pair remains.
+It will be denoted by $Cl_n(G)$.